revtel/react-native-nfc-manager/setup.md

 ![xcode-add-capability](./images/xcode-capability.png "xcode capability")

-If thiis is the first time you toggle the capabilities, the Xcode will generate a `<your-project>.entitlement` file for you:
+If this is the first time you toggle the capabilities, the Xcode will generate a `<your-project>.entitlement` file for you:

 ![xcode-add-entitlement](./images/xcode-entitlement.png "xcode entitlement")